MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 - *RevoScaleR Getting Started with Hadoop* (RevoScaleR_Hadoop_Getting_Started.pdf)
 - *RevoScaleR Getting Started with Teradata* (RevoScaleR_Teradata_Getting_Started.pdf)

-The bulk of this guide shows using ***RevoScaleR*** with the ***Revolution R Enterprise R Productivity Environment for Windows***; that component has its own Getting Started Guide accessible from its help menu.
-If you plan to use ***RevoScaleR*** in a Linux environment, the details for loading the package will differ, but the actual R commands used to call ***RevoScaleR*** functions will be identical.
+The bulk of this guide shows using **RevoScaleR** with our **R Productivity Environment for Windows**; that component has its own Getting Started Guide accessible from its help menu.
+If you plan to use **RevoScaleR** in a Linux environment, the details for loading the package will differ, but the actual R commands used to call **RevoScaleR** functions will be identical.

 ## Installation

-The ***RevoScaleR*** package is installed as part of Microsoft R Services on both Windows and Linux.
-The package is automatically loaded when you start Microsoft R Services.
+The **RevoScaleR** package is installed as part of Microsoft R Server and R Client on both Windows and Linux.
+The package is automatically loaded when you start Microsoft R Server and R Client.

 ## Running the Examples in the Getting Started Guide